Liquid refractive index

 - cosmetic formulations or liquid supplements , to check the stability or conformity of batches.

-- solid refractometry for transparent materials;
+- solid-state refractometry for transparent materials;

 - UV-Visible spectrophotometry to measure optical transmission and absorbance;